shreyoucodes/shreyoucodes/README.md

 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning ARVR
 - 💞️ I’m looking to collaborate on ML-related projects
-- 📫 How to reach me ... linkedin: https://www.linkedin.com/in/shreya-kiran-9829122ab/ instagram: @shreyakiran_14
+- 📫 How to reach me: linkedin: https://www.linkedin.com/in/shreya-kiran-9829122ab/
+                      instagram: @shreyakiran_14
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Working with me with a straight face is impossible :)